sid26402/Movie-Recommender-System/README.md

 movies.csv
 ratings.csv
-but unfortunately these files are too big to upload here so if you want to get this files u can email me at sidharth9873@gmail.com or dm me on instagram at thakur_sidharthsingh
+but unfortunately these files are too big to upload here so if you want to get this files u can email me at sidharth9873@gmail.com or dm me on instagram at thakur_sidharthsingh the word file is overview that how the overall project will look like it contains the output screenshots of code